-1. If Insured is unable to perform material duties of own occupation, monthly income will be payable for the first 2 years.
+1. If Insured is unable to perform material duties of own occupation, monthly income will be payable for the first two years.

 Let’s assume John (above example) has bought a Disability Income insurance with a monthly benefit of $3,000.
-After the car accident, he is unable to work as expected of an Accountant.
-His insurance will pay him a monthly income of $3,000 after a waiting period of, say 3 months, for the first 2 years.
+After the car accident, he is unable to work as expected of an accountant.
+His insurance will pay him a monthly income of $3,000 after a waiting period of, say 3 months, for the first two years.

-2. Subsequently, the monthly income continues to be payable if insured is still unable to work in a reasonable occupation by virtue of his/her training, education or experience.
+2. Subsequently, the monthly income continues to be payable if the insured is still unable to work in a reasonable occupation by virtue of his/her training, education, or experience.

-3 years on, John is able to return to work but at a lower capacity and could only earn $2,000 per month.
+Three years on, John is able to return to work but at a lower capacity, earning only $2,000 per month.
 His insurance will pay him a partial benefit of $1,500 per month (benefit is computed based on the proportional drop in his income before suffering disability).
 In total, John’s income is now $3,500 ($2,000 + $1,500).
 The partial income benefit serves as an incentive for John to return to work as he would receive more income than not working.